Some major surprises. Many expected stalls left out. Criticisms that iconic local dishes such as Char Kway Teow, Nasi Lemak and Prata are left out.

 His fish balls are made at 4am in the morning, using all pure fish meat and no flour, which he proudly said “Quan yong gong fu da chu lai de”, which means they were all produced by true skills.
 Each bowl $4.50 onwards.
 (Read: The Fish Ball Story)

-7. Wedang (Indonesian food and satay) – Golden Mile Food Centre (Note: Has moved to Aljunied Ave 2 Blk 117)
+7. Wedang (Indonesian food and satay) – Golden Mile Food Centre (Note: It moved from Golden Mile to Aljunied back to Golden Mile again)

 Opening Hours: 10am – 3pm (Mon – Fri), Closed Sat – Sun